Sarcoidosis and your skin: Diagnosis and treatment

-If your dermatologist sees something suspicious, you’ll need a skin biopsy.
-Your dermatologist can quickly and safely perform this during your office visit.
-During a skin biopsy, you remain awake while your dermatologist removes a bit of the afflicted skin.
-The removed skin will be examined under a microscope.
+If your dermatologist sees something on your skin that could be sarcoidosis, you’ll need a skin biopsy.
+Your dermatologist can quickly and safely perform this during your office visit while you remain awake.
+The skin your dermatologist removes will be examined in a lab under a microscope.

 How do dermatologists treat sarcoidosis on the skin?